 Prepayment tariffs are capped by Ofgem, so tariffs cannot charge more than a specified unit rate.
-The cap amount is calculated and updated once every six months.
+The cap amount is calculated and updated once every three months.
 However, prepayment rates in general remain more costly than fixed energy deals.

 If you're not sure whether you have an Economy 7 meter, then one easy way to find out is by looking on your bill.
 You will be shown two different rates for electricity and the Meter Point Access Number (MPAN) on your bill will start with '02' if you have Economy 7.
 You may inherit an Economy 7 meter when you purchase a property, but it may not suit your needs if you can't get the most out of the night time's cheaper usage.
 In this case, you can talk to your current supplier and arrange for a credit meter to be installed (this may cost a fee).

 When running a comparison with an Economy 7 meter, it is important that you select this type of meter for your results as this will change what is available to you.
 It's also useful to know what proportion of energy you use at different rates, as this will make for a more accurate comparison.

 These tariffs are similar to Economy 7 in the sense that they depend on the time of usage.
 However, many suppliers do not support Economy 10, or may not offer tariffs to new customers.
 Uswitch does not support Economy 10 switching and you should directly go to suppliers to see which tariffs are available to you.